 Stewardship - FOOD: We host ethnic cooking classes during the summer: Sushi, pancit and laulau.
 WASTE: HI-5 and recycling collections.
 Food scraps are collected after fellowship and other functions for animals.

 Environmental Justice - This group has been in touch with local hunting and fishing clubs/individuals to help support hunting and fishing issues.
 Lani met with middle school students who are working on these issues.

 James Walker Hall Use:

-The hall continues to play an integral role in the community as a host for many of the groups that uphold and inspire the unique community that is Kohala.
-It truly is a gathering place for many of the most instrumental groups within our community, including the Boy/Cub Scouts of America, Girl Scouts of America, the RMD Taiko Drummers, Al-Anon, Ohana Conferencing, the Community Development Plan Committees and Sub-Committees.
-All call James Walker Hall home.
-Quite an impressive list!
+James Walker Hall plays an integral role in the community as a venue for many of the our local Kohala groups and organizations such as the Boy/Cub Scouts of America, Girl Scouts of America, the RMD Taiko Drummers, Community Partners, Ohana Conferencing, the Community Development Plan Committees and Sub-Committees.
+For information about renting James Walker Hall, contact: firstname.lastname@example.org.